 How do I apply for veterans benefits?

-Assistance in filing applications for benefits from the VA may be obtained through any Veterans Service Officer.
+If you need help filling out a benefits application you can get free assistant from any Veterans Service Officer.
 Veterans Service Officers assist veterans, their dependents and widows in filing claims for all federal VA benefits.
 Locations and phone numbers may be found under "State Government, Veterans Service Officer" in the Yellow Pages of your phone book.
 You can also receive assistance from Veterans Service Organizations or Associations like the American Legion, VFW, etc. see our page on How to Pick a Military or Veteran Association, The VA also operates a toll-free number for general questions, 800-827-1000, or TDD 711.

 If my application for benefits is refused, can I appeal?